Secure Check Fail Recovery (How to Fix Safely)

 • Storage or partition corruption

-Even completely stock devices can encounter this error after an interrupted software update.
+Even completely stock devices can hit this error after an interrupted software update.

 Phone Powers On │ ▼ Bootloader Starts │ ▼ Security Verification │ ┌──────┴──────┐ │ │Pass Fail │ │ ▼ ▼Recovery Secure CheckLoads Fail: Recovery

-The bootloader acts as a security gatekeeper.
+The bootloader is the security gatekeeper.
 If anything looks suspicious or mismatched, Android refuses to load recovery.

 Most users encounter Secure Check Fail: Recovery alongside one or more of these symptoms: